Discover more from Line of Actual Control

 As you can probably tell, there aren’t many distinctive features that could help one locate the site portrayed in the video.
 No town name, no date or time specified, no roads or towers or anything like that.
 It’s got a couple sheds, a couple trees, and an upright post.
 I initially tried looking around in southern Ukraine for locations that match these features but quickly realized that was a fool’s errand.
 I’d run myself ragged before I found anything solid.

 So instead I took the opposite approach: looking for patterns in Russian missile use.
-If I could find where Russian Tochka missiles have been seen previously in and around Ukraine, I might be able to triangulate possible common launch locations.
+If I could find where Russian Tochka missiles have been seen previously in and around Ukraine1, I might be able to triangulate possible common launch locations.

 While Tochkas have been seen throughout Russian-occupied territory, I noticed a few important loci, including Melitopol, southern Belarus, Luhansk, and eastern Donetsk.
 The Donetsk one in particular stuck out to me because it lies along a major supply route into Ukraine from Russia and would be within range of much of the war’s frontlines.